buildkite/on-demand/agent-scheduler/README.md

 # agent-scheduler

-This project contains source code and supporting files for running Buildkite Agents on-demand in response to builds.
+This project contains source code and supporting files for scheduling Buildkite Agents on-demand with AWS Elastic Container Service, in response to builds.

 - `src` - Code for the Lambda functions.
 These have been inlined into `template.yml` for easier stack creation in any region.
 - `source.yml` - A CloudFormation template that defines the AWS resources.

 ## Set-up Instructions

-Before deploying this serverless application to your AWS account, you have to configure the Amazon EventBridge integration between your Buildkite and AWS accounts.
+Before deploying this serverless application to your AWS account, you need to configure the Amazon EventBridge integration between your Buildkite and AWS accounts.
 See the [Buildkite Documentation](https://buildkite.com/docs/integrations/amazon-eventbridge) for how to do this.